-Knowledge distillation refers to a technique that transfers the representation ability of a large (Teacher) model to a small one (Student) for enhancing the performance of the student model.
-Hence, it has been widely used for network compression or to further improve the performance of the student model, which has shown the effectiveness in many computer vision tasks.
-Meanwhile, there are mainly two kinds of knowledge distillation, soft label distillation and feature distillation.
+\textbf{Knowledge Distillation:} Knowledge distillation refers to a technique that transfers the representation ability of a large (Teacher) model to a small one (Student) for enhancing the performance of the student model.
+Hence, it has been widely used for network compression or to further improve the performance of the student model, which has shown effectiveness in many computer vision tasks.
+Meanwhile, there are mainly two kinds of knowledge distillation, soft label distillation, and feature distillation.
 In soft label distillation, the softmax outputs of a teacher model are regarded as soft labels to provide informative dark knowledge to the student model~\cite{hinton2015distilling}.
 In feature distillation, the intermediate features maps are transferred to the student model~\cite{ahn2019variational,romero2014fitnets}.

 Inspired by this, some works introduce the knowledge distillation technique to SISR to further improve the performance of lightweight models.
 For instance, in SRKD~\cite{gao2018image}, a small but efficient student network is guided by a deep and powerful teacher network to achieve similar feature distributions to those of the teacher.
-In~\cite{lee2020learning}, the teacher network leverage the HR images as privileged information and the intermediate features of the decoder of the teacher network are transferred to the student network via feature distillation, so that the student can learn high frequencies details from the Teacher which trained with the HR images.
+In~\cite{lee2020learning}, the teacher network leverages the HR images as privileged information, and the intermediate features of the decoder of the teacher network are transferred to the student network via feature distillation so that the student can learn high-frequency details from the Teacher which is trained with the HR images.
 Subsequently, JDSR~\cite{luo2021boosting} explored a joint distillation learning that effectively improves the distillation performance of lightweight models by using distillation of HR's privileged information in conjunction with internal self-distillation.
 CSD~\cite{wang2021towards} combines the contrast learning and distillation tasks to further reduce the solution space of SISR.
 In addition, to solve the model compression problem for unsupervised issues, ~\cite{zhang2021data} used a generator to synthesize training samples close to the original data after using a progressive distillation scheme to improve student model performance.